Wp-Zhang/HandyRec/README.md

 ## 🗺️ TODO List

--   [ ] 🎨 design the structure of this project
+-   [ ] 🎨 redesign the structure of the whole project
 -   [ ] 🛠️ add unit testing
 -   [ ] 🚧 package this project (when >10 models are implemented)